harring/python_chat/README.md

-# Simple Python Chat Application
+# Simple Python Chat Application with RSA Encryption

-This simple Python chat application enables real-time text communication between multiple clients through a central server.
-Built with simplicity in mind, it leverages Python's standard library, particularly socket and threading, to handle network connections and concurrent message handling.
-The application is split into two main components: client.py and server.py, each handling their respective roles in the chat system.
+This Python chat application facilitates secure, real-time text communication between multiple clients through a central server.
+With simplicity and security as its core principles, it integrates RSA encryption to ensure end-to-end confidentiality and integrity of messages.
+The application utilizes Python's standard library, particularly socket and threading, for network connections and concurrent message handling, and includes RSA for robust security.
+The system is divided into two main components: client.py and server.py, each responsible for their specific functions within the chat ecosystem.

 ## Features
-Client-Side Script (client.py): Allows users to connect to a chat server, send messages, and receive real-time updates from other clients.
-The user is prompted to enter the server IP address, port, and a username upon launch.
+**Client-Side Script (client.py):** Enables users to securely connect to a chat server, send encrypted messages, and receive real-time updates from other clients.
+Users are prompted to enter the server IP address, port, and a username upon launch.
+The use of RSA encryption requires users to also manage cryptographic keys, enhancing the security of communications.

-Connection setup using IP address and port Username-based identification
+* Connection setup using IP address and port
+* Username-based identification with encrypted submission
-Real-time message sending and receiving
+* Real-time, encrypted message sending and receiving
+* Ability to exit the chat cleanly with /exit command
+* RSA encryption for securing messages

-Ability to exit the chat cleanly with /exit command Server-Side Script (server.py): Manages incoming client connections, broadcasts messages to all clients except the sender, and supports server shutdown through a special command.
-It reads server IP and port configuration from a config.json file.
+**Server-Side Script (server.py):** Manages incoming client connections securely, encrypts and broadcasts messages to all clients except the sender, and supports encrypted server shutdown commands.
+It reads the server IP and port configuration from a config.json file and handles public key management for encryption.

-Handles multiple client connections
+* Handles multiple client connections with encrypted communication
-Broadcasts messages to all connected clients except the message origin Special /shutdown command for safe server shutdown Client tracking and username association
+* Broadcasts encrypted messages to all connected clients except the message origin
+* Special /shutdown command for safe server shutdown, requiring encryption
+* Client tracking and username association with RSA encryption VSecure storage and management of client public keys for encryption

 ## How It Works
 1. **Server Initialization:**

 * Start by running the server.py script.
 It will load the IP address and port settings from config.json and begin listening for incoming connections.
 * The server handles each client connection in a separate thread, allowing for simultaneous message handling and broadcast.
+* If no RSA keys can be found a pair is generated, the public key needs to be distributed to users.
+* A directory named keys will be created if not existing, this is used to store users public keys in the format "key_username.pem".

 2. **Client Connection:**

 * Run client.py to start a client instance.
 The script prompts for the server's IP address, port, and a username.
 * Once connected, clients can send messages to the chat, which are then broadcast to all other connected clients.
 * Clients receive real-time messages from others until they decide to exit by typing /exit.
+* Server public key and user private key is to be stored in the same directory as the script.

 ## Configuration
 * Server Configuration (config.json): Before starting the server, ensure the config.json file contains the correct IP address and port number for the server.